sevimozinan/Final-Project-Where-Are-the-Fishes/README.md

-# Where Are the Fishes?
+# FINAL PROJECT Where Are the Fishes?

-(The R project and final assessment for statistical software)
+My project of Statistical Analysis Softwares at Marmara University

 Exploring acoustic backscatter data to find fish in the US Atlantic Ocean.